morgan-oak9/tython/README.md

 pip install -r requirements.txt
 ```

+### my_first_blueprint.py
+This is our templated blueprint file and where the power of Tython will really begin to shine!
+Continue on to Step 3 to get started writing your first Tython blueprint.

 ## Step 3: Write a validation rule

-Info about Hello World example from template goes here ./templates/python/hello_world.py
+TODO: Define and describe each major concept to writing blueprints:
+    * validate() method
+    * traversing models & namespace imports
+    * capability id (Seems to be required for remediation today.
+This should be part of a larger discussion)
+    * resource_metadata
+    * preferred_values
+    * config_id
+    * severity
+    * findings and returning them
+    * what else?

+Note: Understanding how to write blueprints is a Domain Specific Language on its own and deserves a dedicated tutorial from the oak9 Security Team.
+Additional info about the Hello World example blueprint should go here as well ./templates/python/hello_world.py

 ## Step 4: Sign up for oak9 and create a project

 Now that we've written some security rules, we can test them against cloud infrastructure.
 Behind the scenes, Tython uses oak9's backend to scan cloud resources and prepare them for analysis.
+In order to take advantage of this power, you can sign up for a free Community Edition license of oak9 at [oak9.io](https://oak9.io)

-To get started with some example resources, oak9 provides several "insecure-by-design" Terraform
+To get started with some example resources, oak9 provides several "insecure-by-design" Terraform repositories called "Terraoak" that we recommend.
+Of course you can use your own IaC

 ## Step 4a(optional): Fork one of the Terraoak repositories